RADIO STATION HIT, HITLER VOWS REPRISAL

 Reinhard Heydrich, 1904–1942Alfred Naujocks, 1911–1966

 Right: Just one of twenty-one similarly manufactured events that Hitler quickly attributed to Poles, the Gleiwitz Incident was mounted by SS officer Alfred Naujocks (1911–1966), shown here in a 1944 U.S. Army mug shot.
-A serial killer not quite in Heydrich’s league, Naujocks moved on to engage in sabotage and terrorist actions against Danes from December 1943 to autumn 1944.
+A serial killer not quite in Heydrich’s league, Naujocks in late 1939 had provided the Gestapo with an uncoded list of Britain’s intelligence agents throughout Europe, an espionage coup so catastrophic and deadly for the British that Hitler himself pinned the Iron Cross on Naujocks’ dress uniform at a ceremony in the Reich Chancellery.
+Naujocks moved on to engage in sabotage and terrorist actions against Danes from December 1943 to autumn 1944.
 Before that he allegedly was involved in the deaths of several members of the Belgian underground.
-In October 1944 Naujocks was detained by U.S. service members as a possible war criminal and spent the remainder of the war in detention.
-He testified at the postwar Nuremburg Trials about his role in the Gleiwitz charade, sold his account to the media, and moved to Hamburg, where he became a businessman.
+In October 1944 Naujocks was detained by U.S. servicemembers as a possible war criminal and spent the remainder of the war in detention.
+He testified at the postwar Nuremburg trials about his role in the Gleiwitz charade, sold his account to the media, and moved to Hamburg, where he became a businessman.

 German Preparations for the Invasion of Poland: Staging the Gleiwitz Incident